11 Top Things To Do in Indiana Dunes During Your Next Visit

 At the top of each dune, you’ll be rewarded with beautiful views of the dunes and the lake beyond.

-Relax on a Beautiful Sandy Beach
+4. Relax on a Beautiful Sandy Beach

 With 18 miles of beaches between the two parks, there is no shortage of areas to explore by the water.
+It can be tough to find a beach this clear.
+You’ll have to get there early in the morning!

-While some, like the State Park Beach and West Beach, are busier than others due to their ease of access and amenities, all feature soft sand and beautiful clear waters.
+While some like the State Park Beach and West Beach, are busier than others due to their ease of access and amenities, all feature soft sand and beautiful clear waters.

-Go for a Bike Ride
+5. Go for a Bike Ride

 For a shorter, more family-friendly ride, consider either the Dunes Kankakee trail or the Marquette trail.